 If you have a heat source your options are significantly better.
 Freeze dried food has improved significantly over the last 10 years and most of the stuff available is actually pretty decent.

 There are a variety of option, but I recommend purchasing one of the assorted kits so that you try a few kinds and see what you prefer.
-Here is a link to a Mountain House kit, but there are plenty of other brands that offer similar foods.
+Here is a link to a Mountain House Assorted Bucket, but there are plenty of other brands that offer similar foods.

-The freeze dried foods tends to be more expensive.
+Freeze dried foods tends to be expensive.
 Below are a few cheaper options I’ve used in the past.

-Pasta Roni Cups, Parmesan Romano, 27.84 Ounce (Pack of 12) – Although the directions call for microwaving, I’ve added boiling water to these a few times and they taste great.
-I haven’t tried the rice ones, but bought a few to test out.
+Pasta Roni Cups – Although the directions call for microwaving, I’ve added boiling water to these a few times and they taste great.
+I prefer the Pasta, but the Rice a Roni cups work with heated water as well.

-If you have a pot for heating more then water then chili, ravioli or pretty much any canned food works well.
+If you have a pot for heating food, than chili, ravioli or pretty much any canned food works well.
 Just make sure you include a can opener.
 Personally I avoid these type of foods since they require extra cooking/dishes and they are very heavy.